APRSCN/aprsgo/README.md

 # APRSGO
-An APRS core server with Golang
+An APRS-IS server with Go

 We are still under development.
 Welcome to contribute!